gradle/gradle/design-docs/gradle-3.0.md

 ## Remove Ant <depend> based incremental compilation backend

 Now we have real incremental Java compilation, remove the `CompileOptions.useDepend` property and related options.

-## Remove the Gradle Open API stubs

-* Remove the remaining Open API interfaces and stubs.
-* Remove the `openApi` project.

 ## Remove `group` and `status` from project